Fall New School Year

 Free Time Blocking Printable

 I love my electronics, my iPhone, IPad, Apple Computer (see a pattern here).
-I am so grateful that all of these devices keep me organized and on time, as well a prepared for the kids’ school events.
-Using reminders, timers and have my phone binging at me helps me not miss preparation for an event or be rushed to attend a school event.
+I am so grateful that all of these devices keep me organized and on time, as well as prepared for the kids’ school events.
+Using reminders, timers, and have my phone binging at me helps me not miss preparation for an event or be rushed to attend a school event.
 However, when I am home life’s everyday family tasks tend to distract me from my well-intended plans for bigger goals for our home and my life.